timmyRS/MCPackr/README.md

 - Brewing stand without blaze powder:
   - `textures/gui/container/brewing_stand.png@1`

+Also ensure that particles and paintings are in a single file, like in the 1.13, because the resource pack version was not changed regardless of 1.14's backward-incompatible changes.

 The rest should be done by MCPackr.

 If something does not work as expected, please [open an issue](https://github.com/timmyrs/MCPackr/issues/new).